opnfv/functest/docs/userguide/runfunctest.rst

   * blocking: if set to true, if the test is failed, the execution of the following tests is canceled
   * the description of the test case
   * the dependencies: a combination of 2 regex on the scenario and the installer name
+  * run: In Danube we introduced the notion of abstract class in order to harmonize the way to run internal, feature or vnf tests

+For further details on abstraction classes, see developper guide.

+Additional parameters have been added in the desription in the Database.
+The target is ti use the configuration stored in the Database and consider the local file as backup if the Database is not reachable.
+The additional fields related to a test case are:
+  * trust: we introduced this notion to put in place a mechanism of scenario promotion.
+  * Version: it indicates since which version you can run this test
+  * domains: the main domain covered by the test suite
+  * tags: a list of tags related to the test suite

 The order of execution is the one defined in the file if all test cases are selected.